asimwe1/rust_chatapp/site/guide/10-pastebin.md

 ## Index

-The first route we'll create is the `index` route.
+The first route we'll create is `index`.
 This is the page users will see when they first visit the service.
-As such, the route should field requests of the form `GET /`.
+As such, the route should handle `GET /`.
 We declare the route and its handler by adding the `index` function below to `src/main.rs`:

 ```rust
 # #[macro_use] extern crate rocket;